 - The boom of an articulated crane is able to navigate directly to the payload without a winch, a capacity that eliminates the need for a winch while offering greater versatility.

-- However, if an application requires or would benefit from a winch – such as accuracy of placing a load of 10 feet or more underground – an articulated crane may be equipped with one of these.
+- However, if an application requires or would benefit from a winch – such as an accuracy of placing a load of 10 feet or more underground – an articulated crane may be equipped with one of these.

 - In the same way, most articulated cranes are now equipped and operated using a radio remote control, which provides the operator with greater visibility and ensures greater safety for the operator.